 Languages and RTL

-New in Divi 4.0: The Theme Builder
+Divi Theme Builder

-As the new name implies, you can now use it to build and customize all parts of your website.
-The best thing here is that you’ll be using the page builder tools that you already know and like!
-No need to learn a new system just for this.
+As the name implies, you can now use the Divi theme builder to customize all and any part of your website.
+The beauty of this is that you’ll STILL be using the page builder tools that you already know and love!

-Accessing this will bring you to the new Divi Theme Builder page where you can see all of the templates you’ve made and where they’re currently being applied to.
+Accessing this will bring you to the new Divi Theme Builder page where you can see all of the templates you’ve created and where they’re currently being applied to.

-We defined a Global Header and Footer that will be displayed on all parts of the website.
+We defined a Global Header and Global Footer that will be displayed on all parts of the website.
 Then, we have different templates for All Posts, 404 pages, All Category Pages, All Products and Blog.

 What Are Templates?

-Templates are what they are: templates.
-You will create a basic layout, design, and structure and then choose where they would be applied to.
+When using Divi, you can use templates to create a basic layout, design, and structure and then choose where they would be applied to.

-For example, you create a template that will be applied to your blog posts.
-In the template, you can design how you want your blog posts to appear, what layout it should follow, etc. Save that template and see all blog posts on your entire website follow what you defined in the template.
+For example, you can create a template that will be applied to your blog posts.
+In the template, you can design how you want blog posts to appear, what layout should be followed, etc.

 You can also create templates for 404 pages, search result pages, archive pages, products, author pages, categories pages, and many more.
-Create a template once and see it applied to your entire site in one click.

 Custom Headers and Footers